Anatomy & Background

 - Pain and swelling is present and there is no response to other treatments.

-Following a physical examination, your pain management specialist may recommend the following:
+Following a physical examination, your local pain management specialist or NJ injury specialists at Redefine Healthcare may recommend the following:

 - Rest, to reduce the stress placed on the knee and meniscus.